menu

 Overview

 Cascade is a very small town located in the state of Maryland.
 With a population of 1,099 people and just one neighborhood, Cascade is the 223rd largest community in Maryland.
-Cascade has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Cascade was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Cascade is a blue-collar town, with 38.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Cascade is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Cascade who work in office and administrative support (15.66%), management occupations (8.70%), and sales jobs (8.07%).
+When you are in Cascade, you'll notice that it is more blue-collar than most other communities in America.
+40.15% of Cascade’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Cascade is a town of sales and office workers, construction workers and builders, and managers.
+There are especially a lot of people living in Cascade who work in management occupations (13.57%), office and administrative support (12.64%), and sales jobs (9.29%).

 Setting & Lifestyle